charucoal/usa-housing-analysis/README.md

 ## Overview

-This project analyzes housing price trends within the domain of real estate and housing economics, focusing on 10 of the 25 most populous U.S. states.
-These states represent diverse and high-demand real estate markets that face challenges such as increasing population density, urbanization, and affordability.
+This project analyses housing price trends within the domain of real estate and housing economics, focusing on 10 of the 25 most populous U.S. states.
+These states represent diverse and high-demand real estate markets that face challenges such as increasing population density, urbanisation, and affordability.

 ## Domain Context

 Housing prices are influenced by a variety of factors, including property size, location, and population density.
-This study emphasizes how these variables interact, with a particular focus on how densely populated states affect the relationship between property size (measured in square feet) and housing prices.
+This study emphasises how these variables interact, with a particular focus on how densely populated states affect the relationship between property size (measured in square feet) and housing prices.

 ## Objectives